tlinjordet/gpu_ux_uis/README.md

 The environment provisioned by Slurm, including an available GPU, means that the user does not have to worry about direct conflicts with other users' processes when sending jobs to a GPU.
 If the requested resources are not available right now, the job will be queued.

 The details of this script are beyond the scope of this documentation, but it represents a "Hello world" or toy example script for deep learning.
 See docstrings inside `pytorch_mnist.py` for more information.

+# Troubleshooting

+Here, quick solutions to problems encountered by users will be added in an *ad hoc* manner.

+ - If you have no `/bhome/$username` directory, then send Theo an email and ask him to make one for you.
+ - If you cannot use the `uenv` command, it is probably because you have deleted or modified some of your user configuration files (.bashrc, .profile and/or .login).
+Send Theo an email and ask him to reinstate the standard version of these files for your user.

 # Some additional Slurm commands to try